RiccZamboni/SQP/README.md

-# Constrained_Optimization_Estimation_and_Control
+# Sequential Quadratic Programming
- Implementation of an optimization routine for the estimation and control of  a vehicle model
+ Implementation of an optimization routine for the estimation and control.
+Check the PDF for more detailed information.